 Perhaps they’re not quite ready to move overseas — maybe they don’t need the tax-saving right away, or maybe they’re a little bit afraid.
 What I did was slowly dip my toe in the expat waters.
 I started traveling more and more from the United States to where eventually I was traveling about half the time.

 Eventually, I got to traveling a majority of the time.
 I had a top airline status on United Airlines.
 It seemed like I was always on a plane.
 I would go to Turkey for a week and a half and then come back and immediately go somewhere else three days later.

 There was a period of a couple of years of just exploration.
 That does not count as somewhere I moved, but it was an important step in finding what’s out there and what I liked.
 It’s a good place to start if you’re interested in living overseas and asking where you should move.

-For me, I had spent some time in China and other parts of Asia, particularly northern Asia.
+I spent some time in China and other parts of Asia, particularly northern Asia.
 I was fascinated by that region so I wanted to explore the different areas.
-I eventually realized it was not going to be a good long term fit for me.
+I eventually realized it was not going to be a good long-term fit for me.
 But I think that exploration really helped me better understand who I was and what I wanted to do.

 Eventually, I sold the last business that I had invested in and packed everything up.
 I decided to spend a year living outside of the US.
 I told everyone I was going to spend the year abroad.